camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 # Changes on persistence connection exception logging

-All persistence connection exceptions (having a cause of **SQL class 8**) will be logged with ERROR logging level from now on.
+All persistence connection exceptions will be logged with logging level ERROR instead of WARN from now on.
 You can read more about SQL connection exceptions & SQL classes [here](https://en.wikipedia.org/wiki/SQLSTATE).